Ankouno/SMW-Data/Misc/MWL File Format.md

 The file begins with a 0x40 byte header.

-The first four bytes are the characters "LM" followed by the Lunar Magic version used to create the MWL, as a two-byte value.
+The first four bytes are the characters "LM" followed by the Lunar Magic version used to create the MWL, as a two-byte value (e.g. v3.63 would be ``63 03``).

 The next four bytes are a 32-bit offset (little endian) within the file to the data pointer list.
 4 more bytes after this form a 32-bit value (little endian) for the number of bytes used by the data pointers.